 · Language Test Scores: Applicants who are not US citizens and do not have English as their first language must submit TOEFL or IELTS test scores.
 If you have completed a degree in higher education from an institution in which the medium language of instruction is English, we are able to waive the TOEFL/ IELTS requirement.
 Please contact Kate Stoler (firstname.lastname@example.org) after your application has been compiled, including your academic transcripts, to activate the English Language Test waiver.

-GRE scores are not required and will not be considered for the admission process.
+The Graduate Group in Ancient History does not require GRE scores.
+If GRE scores are submitted, they will not be considered for the admission process.

 The application fee is $90.00.
 A limited number of fee waivers is available for applicants who demonstrate a need for one; arrangements should be made before completing the online application.
 Please contact Pat Rea, the Associate Director for Admission in the Graduate Division, for more information: email@example.com.